Ivory Coast's Lamouchi Cup-bound at first time of asking

 He was in the France line-up in the Euro 96 semi-final defeat to the Czech Republic and was one of six players cut from the squad by manager Aime Jacquet on the eve of the 1998 World Cup, which the French went on to win.

-Lamouchi's record in charge of the Ivorians is 10 wins in 19 matches with six draws and three defeats.
+Lamouchi's record in charge of the Ivorians is 10 wins in 18 matches with six draws and two defeats.

 (Writing by Mark Gleeson in Cape Town, editing by Tony Goodson and Mike Collett)